 Religious goods.
-For religious identities in India, there are four particularly prominent examples; beef, pork, meat and alcohol.
-We discuss each in turn.

-The sacred cow policy, and the avoidance of beef consumption, is deeply ingrained in the Hindu population, and regularly reinforced as one of the purest practices a Hindu could accom-
+For religious identities in India, there are four particularly prominent examples: beef, pork, meat and alcohol.
+The avoidance of beef consumption is deeply ingrained in the Hindu population, and widely seen as one of the purest practices a Hindu could accom-

-&lt;sup>7The first ethno-linguistic State, Andhra (presently Andhra Pradesh), separated Telugu-speaking people from the State of Madras (presently Tamil Nadu) in 1953.
+&lt;sup>9The first ethno-linguistic State, Andhra (presently Andhra Pradesh), separated Telugu-speaking people from the State of Madras (presently Tamil Nadu) in 1953.
 It was formed following Sreeramulu's fatal hunger strike and subsequent public protests demanding a state to preserve the culture of the Andhra people.
 In 1956, the State Reorganisation Act redrew state boundaries along ethno-linguistic lines.